ameyadarole/ameyadarole/README.md

 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/219bcc70-f5dc-466b-9a60-29653d8e8433" width="300" alt ="Side Image" align="right">

-## About me:
+## 💬 About me:

-- I help a business generate better ROI & increased revenue by using my knowledge from the streams of Data Science, Machine Learning & Statistics.
+- I help a business generate better ROI & increased revenue.
+- I use knowledge from the streams of Data Science, Machine Learning & Statistics.
+- I get a tremendous amount of satisfaction in adding value to people's lives.

 ## 🔭 What I am working on?

 - Working as a Data Scientist in Insurance domain.